Armstrong Facts Main Menu

 In January 1966, the college moved to its present site, a gift from Donald Livingston and the Mills B. Lane Foundation.
 Eight buildings were constructed on the campus' original 250 acres.
 Additional buildings joined the original structures as Armstrong added professional and graduate programs.
 In 1993, work began on transforming the grounds into an arboretum.

-In 1996, the institution gained state university status and a new name: Armstrong Atlantic State University.
+In 1996, the institution gained state university status and a new name: Armstrong State University.
 Armstrong today serves more than 7,000 students of all ages.
 Eighty-six percent come from across Georgia, 12 percent come from other states, and 2 percent come from 84 other nations.

 Armstrong in the Community